Use the Page Diagnostics for SharePoint tool

 How to use the Network Trace tab

-The Network Trace tab provides detailed information about the requests to build the page as well as the responses received.
+The Network Trace tab provides detailed information about both requests to build the page and the responses received from SharePoint.

-- Look for item load times flagged as red.
-The performance of each request and response are color coded, based on their impact on the overall page performance as follows:
+Look for item load times flagged as red.
+Each request and response is color coded to indicate its impact on overall page performance using the following latency metrics:

 - Green: < 500ms